45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 6 to 9

-In cooler climates, lavender cotton can still be grown, but as an annual.
+In cooler climates, you can still grow lavender cotton, but as an annual.
 In zones 6 through 9, it is an evergreen perennial, adding some garden interest during the winter months.

 Grow lavender cotton in a location with full sun and very well-drained soil.
 If it starts to sprawl too much and looks messy, prune it back to help maintain more compact growth.